HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 1. The default deployment option is the DXClient container package.
 DXClient is packaged as a container that can be run using OCI-based runtimes such as Docker or Podman.
 It is available as a container image from HCL DX 9.5 CF196 and later releases.
 See the [DXClient installation](#dxclient-installation) for more details.

-2. For backward compatibility, we also still offer DXClient Javascript source codes.
+2. For backward compatibility, we also still offer DXClient JavaScript source codes.
 Customers who want to rely on this deployment option need to install their own Node.js and npm runtime environment in the correct version and must install necessary dependencies as needed.

 ## Architecture